Sign up for our Email Newsletter

 2. The petition must either have been pending with the USCIS for 3 years or more, or if the petition has been approved, the spouse or minor child must have been waiting at least 3 years for the immigration quota.

-If the immigration petition or adjustment of status is ultimately denied, the V visa holder loses his V status (he must either leave the U.S. or change to other status) in 30 days after the denial.
-In addition, only those whose immigration petition has filed for 3 years and it was filed before December 21, 2000 may benefit from V visa.
-So V visa is really a temporary visa and you can do nothing to reserve the benefit if you missed the December 21, 2000 deadline.
+Only those whose immigration petition has been pending for 3 years and who filed their before December 21, 2000 may benefit from the V visa.
+So V visas are a temporary visa and can do nothing to reserve the benefit if you missed the December 21, 2000 deadline.